corinwagen/presto/tutorial/README.md

 # Tutorial

 For this tutorial, we will examine the reaction of acetyl chloride and sodium azide in acetonitrile.
-[Previous gas-phase results](https://cctk.readthedocs.io/en/latest/tutorial_05.html) suggest that strong nucleophiles avoid a discrete tetrahedral intermediate when reacting with acyl chlorides, instead proceeding through a concerted addition-elimination mechanism.
+Experimental data, in conjunction with [previous gas-phase results](https://cctk.readthedocs.io/en/latest/tutorial_05.html) suggest that strong nucleophiles avoid a discrete tetrahedral intermediate when reacting with acyl chlorides, instead proceeding through a concerted addition-elimination mechanism.
 However, the effect of solvation and explicit counterions on this picture remain unknown.

-The simplicity of this system (8 heavy atoms) makes it a relatively facile choice.
+The simplicity of this system (8 heavy atoms) makes it a relatively facile demonstration of *presto*.
+More complex systems can be run analogously, but will require more careful setup and analysis.

+*This tutorial is meant to demonstrate an example workflow from start to finish.
+All output files are already present in this directory, along with the requisite scripts for analysis.
+The following steps detail how these results were generated and how to analyze them.*

 ## Step 1: Generate Solvated System